 I'm taking hormone therapy for menopause symptoms, and my monthly menstrual periods have returned.
 Is this normal?

-Some forms of hormone replacement therapy for menopause may cause monthly bleeding.
-This includes cyclic hormone therapy preparations that contain a combination of estrogen and a progestin.
-The progestin is used to prevent endometrial cancer if you have an intact uterus.
+Some forms of menopause hormone therapy may cause monthly bleeding.
+These include cyclic hormone therapy preparations that contain a combination of estrogen and progestin.
+Progestin helps protect the uterus from endometrial cancer if you have an intact uterus.

-Hormone replacement therapy can result in bleeding that may be light or may be as heavy as a normal period.
-If you have concerns about your bleeding, you should see your doctor or health care provider.
+Menopause hormone therapy can result in light bleeding or bleeding that's as heavy as a normal period.
+If your bleeding concerns you, see your doctor.

-Potential causes of abnormal bleeding during or after menopause include:
+Other causes of bleeding after menopause can include:

-- Thinning of the tissue lining the vagina and uterus due to a decrease in estrogen
+- Thinning of the tissues that line the vagina and uterus due to a decrease in estrogen

-- Infections of the uterus, such as endometritis and cervicitis
+- Infections of the uterus, such as endometritis or cervicitis

 - Abnormal growth of the lining of the uterus (endometrial hyperplasia)